Master of Arts in Occupational Therapy: The One-Year Program for the Practicing Therapist

 Rehabilitation, Participation and Disability

 USC has one of the premier programs for developing innovative interventions in gerontological occupational therapy.
 Known for the USC Well Elderly Studies funded by the National Institutes of Health, our research has paved the way in showing that preventive occupational therapy slows decline and improves health in the elderly.
-If you want to customize your course of study to emphasize productive aging, you may wish to take Division-based electives such as Lifestyle Redesign along with coursework in the Leonard Davis School of Gerontology, or participate in directed research as part of our Well Elderly Studies investigative team.
-If your interests are technological or environment focused, you may wish to take coursework in urban design at USC’s School of Policy, Planning and Development or in universal design at the School of Architecture.
+If you want to customize your course of study to emphasize productive aging, you may wish to take Division-based electives such as Lifestyle Redesign® along with coursework in the USC Davis School of Gerontology, or participate in directed research as part of our Well Elderly Studies investigative team.
+If your interests are technological or environment-focused, you may wish to take coursework in urban design at the USC Price School of Public Policy or in universal design at the USC School of Architecture.